 This distinction is consistently absent from guides on this topic, and it causes real diagnostic confusion.

 Crawl budget determines whether Googlebot fetches a URL.
-Indexation budget — a less commonly used but useful mental model — determines whether Google keeps a URL in the index after fetching it.
+Indexation budget (a less commonly used but useful mental model) determines whether Google keeps a URL in the index after fetching it.
 They're connected, but the failure modes are different.

-• "Discovered — currently not indexed": Google knows the URL exists but hasn't crawled it yet.
-This is a crawl budget problem — the URL isn't getting enough crawl frequency.
+- "Discovered, currently not indexed": Google knows the URL exists but hasn't crawled it yet — a crawl budget problem.
+The URL isn't getting enough crawl frequency.

-• "Crawled — currently not indexed": Google fetched the page but decided not to index it.
-This is a content quality or duplicate content problem, not a crawl budget problem in the traditional sense.
+- "Crawled, currently not indexed": Google fetched the page but decided not to index it — a content quality or duplicate-content problem, not a crawl budget one in the traditional sense.

 Treating all three as "crawl budget issues" and responding with the same solutions (robots.txt, sitemaps, canonicals) is a common mistake that wastes engineering time without addressing the root cause.